-My heart is heavy as I sit here on the eve of the Sandy Hook tragedy and find myself reading about this latest school shooting.
-I am taken back to the moments one year ago tomorrow, as I grieved with the nation over the senseless taking of such innocent babes, and feeling an all-encompassing and urgent need to hold my own babes tight until they squirmed out of my arms.
-On that day, I scrolled through my Facebook feed, commiserating with everyone over how hard it was to grasp what had just happened, and noted the overwhelming urge many also shared for the desire to go hug their own children.
-I remember being struck by one friend’s status in which she expressed that parents shouldn’t need a tragedy to have them go tell their children that they are loved, and that these are sentiments that should be shared every day.
+It is the anniversary-eve of the Sandy Hook tragedy and here I sit, reading in disbelief the news of today’s latest school shooting.
+I am taken back to the moments one year ago tomorrow, as I grieved with the nation over the insensible loss of innocent children, all-the-while fighting a rather encompassing and most urgent desire to immediately rouse my own babies out of bed that instant, just so I could hold them tight.
+On that day, I scrolled through my Facebook feed, commiserating with everyone over the difficulty in grasping what had just happened, and noting from numerous shared posts that I was not singular in circumstance of harboring that overwhelming urge to gather up one’s offspring.
+But it was one friend’s status in particular that I recall struck me the most.
+In it, she expressed her perplexity over the onslaught of posts on her timeline that were imploring parents to “hug your children tonight.”
+To her (as she explained) this seemed an odd directive of which to remind someone.
+Parents shouldn’t need a tragedy to have them go tell their children that they are loved; rather, these are sentiments that should be shared every day.

 I get what she was saying.
-December 14, 2012 was not an isolated day in which my children randomly heard me express my love.
-I can’t get enough of smothering them in hugs and kisses and I verbalize probably at least 92 times a day (and 101 on Sundays) just how much I love them.
+Really, I do.
+December 14, 2012 was not an isolated day in which my children randomly and unexpectedly heard me express my love.
+I can’t get enough of smothering them in hugs and kisses, probably verbalizing no less than 92 times a day (and 101 on Sundays) just how much I love them.
 Without a doubt, they know they are loved.
-As Lila will tell you, “My mommy loves me all the time, even when I’m a naughty”.
-But on that day, they did hear it just that much more and I held and squeezed them just that much longer.
+As L will tell you, “My mommy loves me all the time, even when I’m naughty.”
+But on that date, when the world-over joined Sandy Hook in mourning, my kids did hear it just that much more.
+And I held and squeezed them just that much longer.